sakuramomo1005/Kaplan-Meier-method-under-dependent-censoring/Draft/week1/README.md

    *  Brief conclusion:
 The simulations show that the magnitude of the bias depends primar- ily on the proportion of patients who are informatively censored and secondarily on the hazard ratio between those who are informatively censored and those who remain on study.

-* *Nonparametric estimation of successive duration times under dependent censoring*[paper link](https://github.com/sakuramomo1005/Kaplan-Meier-method-under-dependent-censoring/blob/master/Draft/week1/papers/Nonparametric%20estimation%20of%20successive%20duration%20times%20under%20dependent%20censoring.pdf)
+* *Nonparametric estimation of successive duration times under dependent censoring* [paper link](https://github.com/sakuramomo1005/Kaplan-Meier-method-under-dependent-censoring/blob/master/Draft/week1/papers/Nonparametric%20estimation%20of%20successive%20duration%20times%20under%20dependent%20censoring.pdf)

-* *Estimating marginal survival function by adjusting for dependent censoring using many covariates*
+* *Estimating marginal survival function by adjusting for dependent censoring using many covariates* [paper link](https://github.com/sakuramomo1005/Kaplan-Meier-method-under-dependent-censoring/blob/master/Draft/week1/papers/ESTIMATING%20MARGINAL%20SURVIVAL%20FUNCTION%20BY%20ADJUSTING%20FOR%20DEPENDENT%20CENSORING%20USING%20MANY%20COVARIATES.pdf)
    * 2004
    * Marginal model, kernal function
-   * Kaplan-Meier can have large bias, when the T and C are dependent through covariates L[paper link](https://github.com/sakuramomo1005/Kaplan-Meier-method-under-dependent-censoring/blob/master/Draft/week1/papers/ESTIMATING%20MARGINAL%20SURVIVAL%20FUNCTION%20BY%20ADJUSTING%20FOR%20DEPENDENT%20CENSORING%20USING%20MANY%20COVARIATES.pdf)
+   * Kaplan-Meier can have large bias, when the T and C are dependent through covariates L

-2. Alternative method?
+##### 2. Alternative method?

 * *A Model for Informative Censoring* [paper link](https://github.com/sakuramomo1005/Kaplan-Meier-method-under-dependent-censoring/blob/master/Draft/week1/papers/A%20Model%20for%20Informative%20Censoring.pdf)
    * 1989